Tony Blackburn

 Tony also co-presented ITV’s prime-time show “Animals Do the Funniest Things”which attracted over 7 million viewers on its last showing.
 Tony has made numerous other television appearances over the years, including the hosting of his own show “Time For Blackburn” in 1969.

-He is well remembered for presenting BBC’s world famous “Top Of The Pops” from the late 1960’s to throughout the 1970’s.
+He is well remembered for presenting BBC’s world famous “Top Of The Pops” from the late 1960’s and throughout the 1970’s.
 He continues to make regular guest appearances on a wide range of television shows;

 In 2002 he was crowned ‘King of the Jungle’ in the first ever series of ITV1’s ‘I’m a Celebrity – Get Me Out of Here’ and in 2012 he and his dancing partner, David Hamilton, were cruelly robbed by the judges on Let’s Dance…for Sport Relief.